emrankhan-dev/emrankhan-dev/README.md

 ## Hey 👋
 I'm Emran Khan, a front-end web-developer from Dhaka, Bangladesh specialising in JavaScript.

+⚒️ I have experience working on Progressive Web Apps (PWA), responsive landing pages, and accessibility-focused solutions, ensuring user-friendly and high-performing digital experiences.

+🛠️ My Core Expertise

+• HTML • CSS • JavaScript • React • TypeScript • Tailwind • Firebase • PWAs • APIs • Accessibility

--🌱 What I Can Offer :
+🌱 What I Can Offer :

     • I'm not just about writing code.
 I truly care about creating something that is impactful and makes a real difference.

     • I believe in clear communication and never leave clients in the dark.
 You’ll always be informed, and I’ll be there to help whenever you need it.

     • For me, trust is everything.
 I treat every project like my own and make sure you can rely on me. 💪

 - ⚡ Fun fact: Before becoming a web developer, I was a textile engineer and I have a master's degree in International Business.